 An interactive presentation will include questions such as, “How many architects here today use social media during business time?”
 Instead of presenting dull facts and figures about the architecture industry, questions will keep the audience awake.
 Architecture presentations should be timely, with plenty of information to digest, or the audience will lose interest and focus on the architect’s message.

-Presenting an architecture with a jargon can be equally confusing as a foreign language is difficult to follow.
+Presenting an architecture with jargon can be equally confusing as a foreign language is difficult to follow.
 The American Institute of Architects recommends in the book “Architect’s Handbook of Professional Practice” that an architect refrains from using industry jerks when presenting to clients.
 A client may not understand the technical jargon such as “EIFS” which means extrinsic insulation and finish system.

-Message, content and preparation
+Message, content, and preparation

 The American Institute of Architects recommends that an architect should know his medium, audience, and his message before he is ready to make a presentation and teach his message to the audience.
-For example, he wants to talk to a group of university students about how architecture school can survive.
+For example, he wants to talk to a group of university students about how architecture schools can survive.
 As part of his material, he could tell the importance of the message lessons he taught while studying architecture.

 He could also share areas of caution in the industry, such as how computer-generated drawings can be helpful in architectural copies.
 As a general report or complex interactive webinar, the architectural content fits the audience with the medium.